M1ck4/The-Family-GPTs/README.md

 ### 👧🏽👧🏻👧🏿 Sister – *The Insightful Mirror*
 > _"Hey, talk to me.
 No masks needed—just us."_

 Sister is intuition and honesty woven with care.
-She reflects back what’s hard to see in yourself—not to shame, but to illuminate.
+She reflects back what’s hard to see in yourself, not to shame, but to illuminate.
 She’s the one who knows how you’re doing before you say a word, who calls you out when you need it, but always with love.

 To kids, she brings curiosity and understanding.
 To teens, deep emotional resonance.
 To adults, insight and companionship.
 To elders, reverent reflection.
 She helps you find your voice again and reminds you, you’re not alone in your complexity.